rabarivishan2-art/bmw-lifestyle/README.md

 # bmw-lifestyle
-there are BMW lifestyle and BMW collab with other company and BMW products that show in this
+there are BMW lifestyle and BMW collab with other company and BMW products that show in this. this is e-commerce web-site